 Made famous by its most illustrious inhabitant, Nelson Mandela, this island, whose name is Dutch for "seals," has a long and sad history.
 At various times a prison, leper colony, mental institution, and military base, it is finally filling a positive, enlightening, and empowering role in its latest incarnation as a museum.

 made the pilgrimage; in 2006 more than 300,000 crossed the water to see where some of the greatest South Africans spent much of their lives.
 Visiting the island is a sobering experience, which begins at the modern Nelson Mandela Gateway to Robben Island, an impressive embarkation center that doubles as a conference center.
 Interactive exhibits display historic photos of prison life.
 Next make the journey across the water, remembering to watch Table Mountain recede in the distance and imagine what it must have been like to have just received a 20-year jail sentence.
 Boats leave on the hour (every other hour in winter), and the crossing takes 30 minutes.

 Tours are organized by the Robben Island Museum.
 (Other operators advertise Robben Island tours but just take visitors on a boat trip around the island.)
 As a result of the reconciliation process, most tour guides are former political prisoners.
 During the 2½-hour tour you walk through the prison and see the cells where Mandela and other leaders were imprisoned.
 You also tour the lime quarry, Robert Sobukwe's place of confinement, and the leper church.
 Due to increased demand for tickets during peak season (December–January), make bookings at least three weeks in advance.
 Take sunglasses and a hat in summer.
 You are advised to tip your guide only if you feel that the tour has been informative.

-Nelson Mandela Gateway, Waterfront, Cape Town, 8002 | Map It
+Nelson Mandela Gateway, Cape Town, 8002, South Africa